Miami Brain Injury Attorney

 - Trouble with or Loss of Senses

-Similar to communication, the five senses (touch, taste, smell, sight, sound) all require the brain’s help.
-While the skin, tongue, nose, eyes, and ears are necessary components of actualizing the sense, the brain is the last stop in interpreting each one of these experiences.
+The five senses require the brain’s help.
+While the skin, tongue, nose, eyes, and ears are necessary for actualizing the sense, the brain is the last stop in interpretation.
 Brain trauma has been known to change the taste of food, decrease the sense of smell, alter the ability of one’s hearing, paralyze portions of a person’s body, and take away / decrease sight.

 - Loss of Consciousness

-When the brain suffers significant trauma, it may shut down and stop a person from continuing to function.
+When the brain suffers trauma, it may shut down and stop a person from functioning.
 While a person may not be intentionally harming their brain, the brain determines an injury has occurred and “powers down.”
 This results in the loss of consciousness.
 The goal of losing consciousness is for the brain to assess its damage and keep a person from waking before the damage is thoroughly evaluated.
 The brain will continue to force the heart to beat and lungs to breathe and will wake a person when it has finished assessing the damage.
-In some scenarios, the brain has suffered from so much trauma that the person will never wake up again, resulting in a vegetative state.
-In other situations, the person will wake up again within a second or two, resulting in minor confusion and damage.
+In some scenarios, the brain has suffered from so much trauma that they will never wake again, resulting in a vegetative state.
+In other situations, the person will wake within a second or two, resulting in minor confusion and damage.
 Regardless of the outcome, a loss of consciousness is severe.

 - Memory Loss, Headaches & Mood Swings